box/developer.box.com/content/guides/tooling/cli/quick-start/3-build-commands-help.md

 Log into **your** Box account.
 Can you see this folder in your folder tree?

 <!--alex ignore executing-->
-You cannot see this folder in your own Box account because you do not own or collaborate on the folder.
+You cannot see this folder in your own Box account because you do not own or are collaborated in on the folder.
 You are executing commands as the [Service Account][sa] and therefore the created folder lives in the [Service Account's][sa] folder tree.